Bill Gates: Wealth

 When Microsoft went public in 1986, Gates retained 44.9% ownership of the company.
 In 1987, he was listed as a billionaire in Forbes magazine's first America's richest issue; Gates was the world's youngest-ever self-made billionaire, with a net worth of $1.25 billion.
 Since then, he has been featured on The World's Billionaires list and was ranked as the richest person in 1995, 1996, 1998–2007, and 2009, maintaining the position until 2018, when Jeff Bezos surpassed his wealth.
 Gates was ranked first on the Forbes 400 list of wealthiest Americans from 1993 to 2007, in 2009, and from 2014 to 2017.
-According to Forbes, as of February 17, 2025, Gates' estimated net worth stood at US$108.8 billion, making him the 16th richest individual in the world.
+According to Forbes, as of July 2026, Gates' estimated net worth stood at US$106.5 billion, making him the 19th-wealthiest individual in the world.

 Gates's wealth briefly surpassed US$100 billion in 1999, making him the first person to reach this net worth.
 After 2000, the nominal value of his Microsoft holdings declined, partly because of the decline in Microsoft's stock price after the dot-com bubble burst, and partly because of the multi-billion dollar donations he had made to his charitable foundations.
 In May 2006, Gates remarked that he wished that he was not the richest man in the world, because he disliked the attention that it brought.
 In March 2010, Gates was the second wealthiest person after Carlos Slim, but regained the top position in 2013, according to the Bloomberg Billionaires Index.
 Slim regained the position again in June 2014 (but then lost the top position back to Gates).
 Between 2009 and 2014, his wealth doubled from US$40 billion to US$82 billion.
 In October 2017, Gates was surpassed by Amazon founder Jeff Bezos as the richest person in the world.
 In the Forbes 400 list of wealthiest Americans in 2023, he was ranked sixth with a wealth of $115.0 billion.
 He once again became the richest person in the world in November 2019 after a 48% increase in Microsoft shares, surpassing Bezos.
 Gates told the BBC, "I've paid more tax than any individual ever, and gladly so ...
 I've paid over $6 billion in taxes."
 He is a proponent of higher taxes, particularly for the rich.

 Gates has several investments outside Microsoft, which in 2006 paid him a salary of US$616,667 and a bonus of US$350,000, for a total of US$966,667.
 In 1989, he founded Corbis, a digital imaging company.
 In 2004, he became a board member of Berkshire Hathaway, the investment company headed by long-time friend Warren Buffett.
+Buffet and Gates met with Chuck Feeney who gave away his fortune at lifetime.